iskwak/calibrate_jumping_arena/CalibrationSteps.md

 (GET PICTURES OF SQUARES_XY SQUARE_MM THING)

 ### 3) Calibrate each individual camera.
 This estimates the intrinsic parameters for a camaera.
+This script will use opencv's calibrateCamera function to calibrate a single camera.

 Example parameters json file.
 ```